Table of Contents

 Get Your Game Suit On

+What is the long game of business?
 Simon Sinek is an unshakable optimist who believes in a bright future and our ability to build it together.
 He discovered remarkable patterns about how the greatest leaders and organizations think, act and communicate.
 Simon may be best known for popularizing the concept of WHY in his first TED Talk in 2009.
-It rose to become the third most watched on TED.com, with over 40 million views and subtitled in 47 languages.
+It rose to become the third most watched on TED.com, with over 40 million views and subtitles in 47 languages.
 He is also the author of multiple best-selling books including Start With Why and Leaders Eat Last.
 His latest book, The Infinite Game, is due to be released in October 2019.

 This past June WorkTango’s Rob Catalano, along with Stephen Shedletzky who leads Sinek’s Brand Experience team, gave a few hundred webinar participants a glimpse at the visionary author’s imaginings of “a world in which the vast majority of us wake up inspired, feel safe at work and return home fulfilled by the work we do.”